The Scripture ~ “The Lord is good to all, God has compassion on all that God has made.” Psalm 145:9

 Breath prayer ~ Inhaling God is, Exhaling compassionate.

 The Devotion ~

-This past weekend Yogadevotion participated in the first annual Faith and Addiction conference that was held in Minneapolis.
+Yogadevotion participated in Faith and Addiction conference that was held in Minneapolis in 2018.
 Over 200 people came together to hear keynote speakers including Nadia Bolz-Weber, Lutheran pastor and international speaker.
 Bolz-Weber is very open about her own recovery and during her keynote address, she drew some parallels between God’s grace, compassion and communities.
 She offered that a community’s ability to be compassionate is proportionate to the grace that community is able to identify with and acknowledge among themselves.
 It is because of God’s grace that the 12 steps of Alcoholics Anonymous (AA) work through a process that allows people to be at once broken and beautiful or, as Bolz-Weber says, “100% sinner, 100% saint.”
 The 12 step program has been used as a model for other programs to create a safe space to share our pain, feel another’s pain, and encourage us to be compassionate.